hikeventures/hikeventures.github.io/_posts/2014-12-04-best-snowshoes.markdown

 * Adjustability (e.g. binding to tighten your snowshoes on your foot)
 * Does it fit to your "snowshoe boots" (e.g. I use my hiking boots)
 * Do you want snowshoes for beginners? (they are cheaper and technically less advanced)

 ---

+## Conclusion
+So which are the best snowshoes for 2016?
+My preference goes towards a light snowshoe which has a good grip.
+I would probably choose the [MSR Lightning Ascent](http://www.backcountry.com/msr-lightning-ascent).
+The [MSR Revo Ascent 25](http://www.backcountry.com/msr-revo-ascent-snowshoe-mens) would be my second choice because of the additional weight.
+The advantage of the MSR Revo Ascent it that it is a bit more durable than the MSR Lightning Ascent.

+---